mmistakes/minimal-mistakes/_posts/2018-06-23-Shutdown-Command.md

 Its as simple as running the command `shutdown`.

-The `shutdown` command comes with support for multiple support.
+The `shutdown` command comes with support for multiple parameters.
 If you just execute the command `shutdown`, it will display the help menu for the command.

+You could run it from either `Command Prompt`, `Run (WinKey + R)` or `Powershell`.

 Various useful shutdown commands are :